Laying Off An Employee During Covid: A Quick Guide

-First of all, the sudden loss of a job will make the laid-off employees feel more stressed out since he had no prior warning.
-Second of all, such an action will result in a huge backlash that can be more than harmful, especially when the company’s ethics are being questioned.
+First of all, the sudden loss of a job will make the laid-off employees feel more stressed out since they had no prior warning.
+Second of all, such an action will result in a massive backlash that can be more than harmful, especially when the company’s ethics are being questioned.

 2. Be Transparent

 The most important thing to remember on how to handle layoffs is to communicate about the why’s.
-Transparent communication between the HR manager and the laid-off employee about the reasons behind it can help elevate the layoff process.
+Transparent communication between the HR manager and the laid-off employee about its reasons can help upgrade the layoff process.